chazlarson/Plex-Meta-Manager-Wiki/config/operations.md

 ## Operations
 There are a variety of Library Operations that can be utilized in a library.

-Within each library definition, operations can be defined by using the `operations` definition, as demonstrated below.
+Within each library, operations can be defined by using the `operations` attribute, as demonstrated below.

 ```yaml
 libraries: